 USAID's Commitments to Fund Climate Adaptation

-USAID has announced that it will mobilize $150 billion in public and private finance for climate adaptation measures by 2030.
-Increasing and scaling climate finance tools can create a virtuous cycle of economic benefits for those most affected by climate change by bringing finance to riskier geographies, sectors, populations and communities.
-Learn more about USAID’s efforts to unlock private sector resources to address climate change here.
+USAID has announced that it will mobilize $150 billion in public and private finance for climate adaptation and mitigation measures by 2030.
+Increasing and scaling climate finance tools can create a virtuous cycle of economic benefits for those most affected by climate change by bringing finance to geographies, sectors, populations and communities historically unable to access it.
+Learn more about USAID’s efforts to unlock private sector resources to address climate change.

 USAID’s Climate Strategy will guide the Agency’s efforts through 2030 to advance equitable and ambitious actions to confront the climate crisis.
-Under the Climate Strategy, USAID has committed to providing and mobilizing finance to support climate actions, especially those focused on adaptation and mitigation.
+Under the Climate Strategy, USAID has committed to providing and mobilizing finance to support climate actions for adaptation and mitigation.

 As part of this effort, USAID will:

-- Bring finance to vulnerable geographies, sectors, populations and communities through efforts that convene and catalyze impactful private and public finance
+- Bring finance to geographies, sectors, populations and communities vulnerable to climate impacts through efforts that convene and catalyze impactful private and public finance

 - Employ blended finance, loan guarantees and insurance, among other tools, to mobilize climate finance